JINHXu/CoNLL03_SpaCy_v3/README.md

 ## Obtain CoNLL-2003 DATA
 Follow the instructions on the [share-task website](https://www.clips.uantwerpen.be/conll2003/ner/) to obtain train, valid and test data. <BR>
-*(Note: the original German data is no longer available on LDC.)*
+*(Note: the original German data is no longer available on LDC.)*<br>
-*No data files are local since the data are not available publicly.*
+*All data files are local since the data are not available publicly.*

 ## Experiments start here